 In the interview, listen to how the candidate answers each question.
 Do they take time to digest the questions in order to deliver a descriptive response?
 Are they active listeners?
 Do they seem honest?
 Can they openly admit their foibles?
 Do they ask a lot of follow-up questions?
 If asked about a tough decision they had to make, or about a project they worked on, do they answer the question and stop, or do they explain why they did it and how it affected the company?

-Why does emotional intelligence matter so much?
+Why does emotional intelligence at work matter so much?
 Because highly emotionally intelligent people:

 1. Have great potential.